Agnostic Product Mixed State Tomography via Robust Statistics: Preliminaries

-The class of distributions we will be mostly concerned with is the set of product distributions over the binary, $n$-dimensional hypercube.
+The class of distributions we will be concerned with is the set of product distributions over the binary, $n$-dimensional hypercube $\{0,1\}^n$.
 Denote the set of such distributions $\cP_n$.
-Note that such a distribution is characterized uniquely by its mean vector.
-Consequently, it turns out that there are two natural choices for estimands: the mean and the density. \begin{problem}[Robust Mean Estimation for Binary Product Distributions] Given $\eps$-corrupted samples from a distribution $p \in \cP_n$ with mean $\mu$, output an estimate $\hat{\mu}\in \R^d$ such that $\|\hat{\mu}-\mu^*\|\leq f_{\rm mean}(\epsilon)$ with probability $1 - \delta$. \end{problem} \begin{problem}[Robust Density Estimation for Binary Product Distributions] Given $\eps$-corrupted samples from a distribution $p \in \cP_n$ with mean $\mu$, output the parameters of a binary product distribution $\hat{p}$ such that $\tvd(p,\hat{p})\leq f_{\rm density}(\epsilon)$ with probability $1 - \delta$. \end{problem} We are particularly interested in algorithms for Problems~\ref{prob:robust-mean} and \ref{prob:robust-density} that use a polynomial number of samples and runtime, and yield the near-optimal error rate.
-Information-theoretically, it is straightforward to show that $f_{\rm density} (\eps) \geq C \eps$ for some $C > 1$, and SQ lower bounds provide strong evidence that $f_{\rm density} (\eps) \geq \Omega \left( \eps \sqrt{\log 1/ \eps} \right)$ for all efficient algorithms.
-Unfortunately, prior to our work, there were no matching upper bounds: prior work on robust estimation for binary product distributions \citep{DKKLMS16} achieved $f_{\rm mean}(\epsilon)=\epsilon\sqrt{\log(1/\epsilon)}$ scaling for mean estimation but only $f_{\rm density}(\epsilon)=\sqrt{\epsilon \log(1/\epsilon)}$ scaling for density estimation.
+Note that any such distribution is determined by its mean vector.
+Consequently, there are two natural choices for estimands: the mean and the underlying density. \begin{problem}[Robust Mean Estimation for Binary Product Distributions] Given $N$ $\eps$-contaminated samples from a distribution $p \in \cP_n$ with mean $\mu$, output an estimate $\hat{\mu}\in \R^n$ such that $\|\hat{\mu}-\mu\|_2 \leq f_{\rm mean}(\epsilon)$ with probability $1 - \delta$. \end{problem}